Thank you for offering a home to a rescued cat from abroad.

 When your cat arrives home

-Please make any intoductions to existing pets carefully and calmly.
+Please make any introductions to existing pets carefully and calmly.

-Do not worry if they do not seem to like each other immediately.
-It can take weeks for the cats to become happily settled with each other.
+Do not worry if they do not seem to like each other immediately as it can take weeks for the cats to become happily settled with each other.

 Please keep your new cat confined indoors for at least 3 weeks before allowing out to explore.
-Please make sure doors and windows are kept shut so he cannot escape and keep any cat flaps are locked shut.
+Please make sure doors and windows are kept shut so they cannot escape and keep any cat flaps locked shut.

 If you are going to get your pet insured we suggest you arrange this to start from the day of your pet's arrival.

-All the cats are microchipped before travel but they are registered in the country of origin.
-Please register the microichip on a UK database as soon as possible.
+All the cats are micro-chipped before travel but they are registered in the country of origin.
+Please register the microchip on a UK database as soon as possible.